rsdoiel/antenna/planet.md

 ---

-## 'Stay calm' - search on for €250m EuroMillions winner
+## Winning €250m EuroMillions ticket purchased in Munster

 date: 2025-06-18, from: RTÉ News

-The winner of the EuroMillions jackpot, worth €250 million, is being urged to "stay calm", as the National Lottery confirmed the ticket was sold in a shop and not bought online.
+The National Lottery has confirmed that the winning ticket in the EuroMillions draw was sold in Munster.

 <br>